1j01/anypalette.js/tests/regression-data/StarCraft/badlands/README.txt.out.txt

 Some errors were encountered when loading:
-	failed to load README.txt as Paint.NET palette: no colors returned, failed to load README.txt as CSS colors: No colors found (0), failed to load README.txt as tabular colors: No colors found (0), failed to load README.txt as Paint Shop Pro palette: Not a JASC-PAL, failed to load README.txt as RIFF PAL: RIFF header not found; not a RIFF PAL file,
+	failed to load README.txt as Paint.NET palette: no colors returned, failed to load README.txt as CSS colors: No colors found (0), failed to load README.txt as colors from attributes: No colors found (0), failed to load README.txt as tabular colors: No colors found (0), failed to load README.txt as Paint Shop Pro palette: Not a JASC-PAL, failed to load README.txt as RIFF PAL: RIFF header not found; not a RIFF PAL file,